 Rhonda made two appearances later in her career in 'Won Ton Ton: The Dog Who Saved Hollywood' in1976 and 'The Nude Bomb' in 1980.

-Musical CareerRhonda is a classically trained singer although her movie career caused her singing ambitions to take a back seat.
+Musical CareerRhonda was a classically trained singer although her movie career caused her singing ambitions to take a back seat.
 Occasionally she got the chance to showcase her musical abilities on film as in 1949 in 'A Connecticut Yankee in King Arthur's Court' when she sang a duet with Bing Crosby and a beautiful sol number entitled "When is Sometime?".

-Rhonda is a devout Christian and once formed part of a four girl gospel group along with Jane Russell, Connie Haines and Beryl Davis.
+Rhonda was a devout Christian and once formed part of a four girl gospel group along with Jane Russell, Connie Haines and Beryl Davis.
 In 1954 they made an album called "Make A Joyful Noise Unto the Lord" which sold over one million copies.

 In 1957 she performed a showroom singing act at the Tropicana, Las Vegas and she also performed at the Hollywood Bowl in a one-woman concert of Cole Porter and Irving Berlin songs.
 She recorded an album of standards entitled "Rhonda" in 1958 for Columbia Records.
 During the 1960s she continued to perform regularly on stage in Las Vegas.